coderabbitai/coderabbit-docs/blog/coderabbit-deep-dive-2023-08-26/blog.md

 the equation.

-Relying on local tools alone is not sufficient to prevent quality issues, as they are inconsistent across the developers which makes it hard to enforce standards.
+Relying on local tools alone is not sufficient to prevent quality issues, as they are inconsistent across the developers, which makes it difficult to enforce standards.
 To ensure quality, the code is merged collaboratively in the form of [pull requests (PR)](https://docs.github.com/en/pull-requests) in platforms such as GitHub/GitLab.
 As soon as the PR is opened, the CI/CD process kicks in.
 The